technosim/sim-pass/README.md

 ## Setup Steps

-**Note: If you want to also use this tool in ISE, you will need do these same steps from ISE, because there is a seperate profile for PowerShell and PowerShellISE. i.e:
+**Note: If you want to also use this tool in ISE, you will need do these same steps from ISE, because there is a seperate profile for PowerShell and PowerShellISE. i.e:**
-`Microsoft.Powershell_profile.ps1'
+>Microsoft.Powershell_profile.ps1
-'Microsoft.PowershellISE_profile.ps1'
+>Microsoft.PowershellISE_profile.ps1

 ### 1. Open your PowerShell profile